Selecton98/SingleCell_PRISM_LConly/README.md

 ## 📊 Reproducibility

-Each notebook documents its biological rationale, aim, expected inputs, workflow sections, and principal outputs.
-The notebooks use relative or `/home/`-based paths rather than institution-specific storage locations.

 Reproduction requires alignment of cell-barcode conventions across scRNA-seq and scBCR-seq data.
 Particular attention should be paid to sample prefixes, 10x barcode suffixes, clonotype identifiers, productive-chain definitions, and duplicate contig handling.

 ## 📖 Citation